-You've probably seen the term "Certified Organic" on USDA labels indicating that a product was grown or made without pesticides, synthetic ingredients, or bioengineering.
-However, bacterial contamination is possible whether the produce is certified organic or conventionally grown.
+You've probably seen the term "Certified Organic" on USDA labels that show a product was grown or made without pesticides, synthetic ingredients, or bioengineering.
+But bacterial contamination can still happen whether produce is certified organic or conventionally grown.

-When you prepare fresh produce, these steps will help ensure that it's safe to eat:
+When preparing fresh produce, these steps will help keep it safe to eat:

-- Wash your hands with warm water and soap for at least 20 seconds, especially after using the bathroom and before preparing or eating food.
+- Wash your hands with warm water and soap for at least 20 seconds before preparing or eating food.